Blueratzxk/Accordion_cpp/README.md

 # Running Accordion stand-alone

-**1.Modify the httpconfig.config file**
+**1. Modify the httpconfig.config file**

 Change all IP addresses in the file to the host IP address.
+Here is an example.

 ```
 {
     "coordinator":{